Eliworldstudios/Googledrivetool/README.md

 Dear Mojang, before taking this down please read below.
 This webiste falls under fair use.
 This website makes literally no money and is per educational purposes only.
-It has no mal intemt and has not caused you to lose money.
+It has no maliccous intent and has not caused you to lose money.
 Please see fit in letting this live.

 **FAIR USE**
 Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.